 Seasoning the roast

 There is a lot of discussion around how to season a roast.
 If you want to marinate your roast, you need to do it a couple of days in advance.
 It takes times for the flavors to penetrate past the outside surface area of the meat.
-If you are going to take the meat from the package, and cook it, your options are more limited.
+If you are going to take the meat from the package and cook it, your options are more limited.
 The flavors you add aren’t going to make it all of the way through the meat.
 The old standbys of salt and pepper will do the job for you.
 You can always serve your roast with beef gravy, Au Jus, or a wine reduction sauce.
-There is no need to worry about getting a specific seasoning together; I promise salt and pepper will do the job quite well.
+There is no need to worry about getting a particular seasoning together; I promise salt and pepper will do the job quite well.

 Cooking the roast